What Is a Padparadscha Sapphire? Discover the Rarest Sapphire of All

 The term "padparadscha" originates from the Sinhalese word for "lotus blossom," aptly describing the gem's delicate colour reminiscent of this beautiful flower.

-What sets padparadscha sapphires apart is their mesmerising colour—a harmonious mix of pink and orange tones.
+What sets padparadscha sapphires apart is their striking colour—a harmonious mix of pink and orange tones.

 The ideal padparadscha exhibits a perfect balance between these hues, neither too pink nor too orange.